Technology will keep disrupting businesses and industries

 IoT, Of Course

 We’ve seen the growing concept of the internet of things (IoT) in 2016 and its expansion will only continue in 2017 due to the persistent development of Wi-Fi availability.
-Research firm, Forrester predicts, “IoT will be distributed across edge and cloud, boosted by AI and containers.”
+According to Forbes, Forrester predicts, “IoT will be distributed across edge and cloud, boosted by AI and containers.”
 In other words, not only will Wi-Fi availability assist the growth of IoT but new machine learning will also come into play.
 Both factors will enable nearly any device that can be connected to the internet, to be connected.

 For instance, in our recent post, “Are you ready for customers that want to facetime their food?”, we discussed Samsung’s Family Hub Refrigerator, a new appliance that allows your fridge to connect with your smartphone.
 This was just one example of many that displays how your machines and devices will increasingly be driven by data and become part of the IoT.